Asteromata: Background and composition

-"Asteromata" was written by Arcade alongside Klavdia Papadopoulou.
+"Asteromáta" was written by Arcade alongside Klavdia Papadopoulou.

 The song talks about Greek, and other, refugees and that special bond between them and their home land, which they never forget, wherever they are.
 A metaphorical dialogue is being formed between a mother and her missing child, which comforts her and viceversa.

 In an interview, Klavdia, who is of Pontic Greek descent, explained that the message of the song intends to honor those who were forced to abandon their homeland, transmitting a message of hope and resilience.

 In another interview, Klavdia noted that the 2023 Tempi train crash, which killed many university students, influenced the song and the theme of losing a child.

 Eurovision Song Contest

 Ethnikós Telikós 2025

 Ethnikós Telikós 2025 was organised by the Hellenic Broadcasting Corporation (ERT) to select its entry for that year's Eurovision Song Contest.

-On 10 January 2025, during the ERT1 show Proian se eidon, it was announced that Klavdia would compete in the Greek national final for the Eurovision Song Contest 2025, dubbed Ethnikós Telikós 2025, with the song "Asteromata" (Αστερομάτα).
+On 10 January 2025, during the ERT1 show Proian se eidon, it was announced that Klavdia would compete in the Greek national final for the Eurovision Song Contest 2025, dubbed Ethnikós Telikós 2025, with the song "Asteromáta" (Αστερομάτα).
 The song won Ethnikós Telikós on 30 January 2025, where it came in first place overall by the national and international jury, as well as the audience votes, thus qualifying the song to represent Greece at the Eurovision Song Contest.